Human leukocyte antigen

 The human leukocyte antigen (HLA) system is a complex of genes on chromosome 6 in humans that encode cell-surface proteins responsible for regulation of the immune system.
-The HLA system is also known as the human version of the major histocompatibility complex (MHC) found in many animals.
+The HLA system is also known as the human version of the major histocompatibility complex (MHC) found in many other animals.

 Specific HLA genes may be linked to autoimmune diseases such as type I diabetes, and celiac disease.
 The HLA gene complex resides on a 3 Mbp stretch within chromosome 6, p-arm at 21.3.
 HLA genes are highly polymorphic, which means that they have many different alleles, allowing them to fine-tune the adaptive immune system.
 The proteins encoded by certain genes are also known as antigens, as a result of their historic discovery as factors in organ transplants.

 HLAs corresponding to MHC class I (A, B, and C), all of which are the HLA Class1 group, present peptides from inside the cell.
 For example, if the cell is infected by a virus, the HLA system brings fragments of the virus to the surface of the cell so that the cell can be destroyed by the immune system.
 These peptides are produced from digested proteins that are broken down in the proteasomes.
 In general, these particular peptides are small polymers, of about 8-10 amino acids in length.
 Foreign antigens presented by MHC class I attract T-lymphocytes called killer T-cells (also referred to as CD8-positive or cytotoxic T-cells) that destroy cells.
 Some new work has proposed that antigens longer than 10 amino acids, 11-14 amino acids, can be presented on MHC I, eliciting a cytotoxic T-cell response.
 MHC class I proteins associate with β2-microglobulin, which, unlike the HLA proteins, is encoded by a gene on chromosome 15.